Atari 7800

-The Atari 7800 ProSystem, or simply the Atari 7800, is a home video game console officially released by Atari Corporation in 1986 as the successor to both the Atari 2600 and Atari 5200.
-It can run almost all Atari 2600 cartridges, making it the first ever video game console with backward compatibility.
-It shipped with a two button controller instead of the 2600-standard CX40, and with Pole Position II as the pack-in game.
+The Atari 7800 ProSystem, or simply the Atari 7800, is a home video game console released by Atari Corporation in May 1986 as the successor to both the Atari 2600 and Atari 5200.
+It can run almost all Atari 2600 cartridges, making it the first console with backward compatibility.
+It shipped with a two button controller, instead of the 2600-standard Atari CX40 joystick, and with Pole Position II as the pack-in game.
 The European model has a gamepad instead of a joystick.
 Most of the early releases for the system are ports of 1981–1983 arcade video games.
 The final wave of 7800 cartridges is closer in style to what was available on other late 1980s consoles, such as Scrapyard Dog and Midnight Mutants.

-Designed by General Computer Corporation, the 7800 has graphics hardware similar to early 1980s arcade video games and is a significant improvement over Atari's previous consoles.
-It uses the same Television Interface Adaptor chip that launched with the Atari VCS in 1977 to generate two-channel audio.
+Designed by General Computer Corporation, the 7800 has custom graphics hardware similar to early 1980s arcade video games and is a significant improvement over Atari's previous consoles.
+The same Television Interface Adaptor chip that launched with the Atari VCS in 1977, included for compatibility with cartridges for that system, is used to generate two-channel audio for 7800 games.
 In an effort to prevent the flood of poor quality games that contributed to the video game crash of 1983, cartridges had to be digitally signed by Atari.

-The Atari 7800 was first announced by Atari, Inc. on May 21, 1984, but a general release was shelved until May 1986 due to the sale of the company.
-Atari Corporation dropped support for the 7800, along with the 2600 and Atari 8-bit computers, on January 1, 1992.
+The Atari 7800 and an initial batch of games were first announced by Atari, Inc. on May 21, 1984, but general release was shelved after the purchase of Atari by Jack Tramiel who re-established the company as Atari Corporation.
+Support for the 7800, along with the 2600 and Atari 8-bit computers, was dropped in 1992.

 History

 The Atari 7800 ProSystem was the first console from Atari, Inc. designed by an outside company: General Computer Corporation.
 It was developed in 1983–84 with an intended mass market rollout in June 1984, but was canceled after the sale of the company to Tramel Technology Ltd on July 2, 1984.
 The project was originally called the Atari 3600.

 With a background in creating arcade games such as Food Fight, GCC designed the new system with a graphics architecture similar to arcade machines of the time.
 The CPU is a slightly customized 6502 processor, the Atari SALLY, running at 1.79 MHz.
 By some measures the 7800 is more powerful, and by others less, than the 1983 Nintendo Entertainment System.
 It uses the 2600's Television Interface Adaptor chip, with the same restrictions, for generating two channels of audio.
+Audio capability can be expanded via the cartridge port's audio line—with a sound chip in the cartridge—but this was only done in a few games.